AlbertMietus/CCastle2.hg/BUGS.rst

 BUGS
 ====

-.. need:: Replace Arpeggio, as it is not supporting **Left-Recursion**.
+.. bug:: Replace Arpeggio, as it is not supporting **Left-Recursion**.
-   :ID: WRONG_ARPEGGIO
+   :ID: B_ReplaceArpeggio
    :status: todo
-   :tag: improvement; CCastle-syntax
+   :tags: improvement; CCastle-syntax

+   Arpeggio does not support **Left-Recursion**, wheres other, modern PEG-parser do.
+Being able to use left-recursion, make the grammar mutch easier and closer to the AIGT.

    .. seealso:: http://docideas.mietus.nl/en/latest/CCastle/2.Design/syntax/2.grammar_code.html#more-details, for why we
                 need Left-Recursion.